Dannyowk30/Dannyowk30/README.md

 - 📚 Daniel's blogs: [Dev.to](https://dev.to/daxxy) | [Hashnode.dev](https://daxxy.hashnode.dev/) | [Medium.com](https://medium.com/@osunkwodaniel24/)

 - 🔭 I’m currently working at [PMT.ng](https://pmt.ng/) as a developer.
+- 🔭 I’m currently working at [CreateEnsemble](https://createensemble.com/) as a Lead Quality Assurance Engineer.
 - 🌱 I’m currently learning API engineering | cloud engineering | Leadership.
 - 👯 I’m looking to collaborate on any project to create solutions with technology.
 - 🤔 I’m looking for help with UI/UX (Graphics Design).